-The EpiQuikTM Chromatin Immunoprecipitation Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation from mammalian cells.
-Particularly, this kit includes a positive control antibody (RNA polymerase II), a negative control Non-immune IgG, and GAPDH primers that can be used as a positive control to demonstrate the efficacy of the kit reagents and protocol.
-RNA polymerase II is considered to be enriched in the GAPDH gene promoter that is expected to be undergoing transcription in most growing mammalian cells, and can be immunoprecipitated by RNA polymerase II, but not by Non-immune IgG.
-In this ChIP, cells are cross-linked with formaldehyde and chromatin is extracted.
-The chromatin is then sheared and added into the microwell and immobilized with affinity antibodies.
-Cross-linked DNA is released from the antibody-captured protein-DNA complex, reversed, and purified through the specifically designed Fast-Spin Column.
+The EpiQuikTM Acetyl-Histone H3 ChIP Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation for acetyl-histone H3 from mammalian cells.
+Particularly, this kit includes a ChIP-grade acetyl-histone H3 antibody and a negative control Non-immune IgG.
+Chromatin in the cells is extracted, sheared, and added into the microwell immobilized with the antibody.
+Acetyl-histone H3 protein-DNA complex is captured by the antibody and DNA is released, and purified through the specifically designed Fast-Spin Column.
 Eluted DNA can be used for various down-stream applications.

-Schematic Procedure for Using the EpiQuikTM Chromatin Immunoprecipitation Kit
+Schematic Procedure for Using the EpiQuikTM Acetyl-Histone H3 ChIP Kit

-Gentaur Europe BVBA Voortstraat 49.

-1910 Kampenhout

-BELGIUM

-Tel 0032 16 58 90 45
+Gentaur Europe BVBA Voortstraat 49, 1910 Kampenhout BELGIUM Tel 0032 16 58 90 45 info@gentaur.com